Shobika-k2004/Hello-world/README.md

 # Hello-world
-This repository is for practicing
+This page is to practise and contribute AI projects in Microsft student ambassder